lapig-ufg/TheroPoDa/docs/theropoda.md

 ### 3.`build_time_series_check`

 Checks the consistency of the NDVI time series library and handles errors during processing.

-  Parameters:
+#### Parameters
 - `index`: Index of the object being processed.
 - `obj`: Object ID for which the time series is being checked.
 - `id_field`: Field name representing the ID in the vector asset.
 - `outfile`: Output file path where time series data is stored.
 - `asset`: Earth Engine vector asset.
 - `checker`: A boolean indicating whether to check if the polygon has been processed before (default is False).

-  Returns:
+#### Returns
 - A dictionary containing information about errors and processing time.

 ### 4.`build_id_list`

 Builds and writes a text file containing each Polygon ID used to extract the time series.

-  Parameters:
+#### Parameters
 - `asset`: Earth Engine vector asset.
 - `id_field`: Field name representing the ID in the vector asset.
 - `colab_folder`: Path of the folder where the text file will be saved.

 ### 5.`run`

 Manages the overall workflow by catching argument information and initiating the process of extracting NDVI time series data for specified polygonal areas.

-  Parameters:
+#### Parameters
 - `asset`: Earth Engine vector asset.
 - `id_field`: Field name representing the ID in the vector asset.
 - `output_name`: Name of the output file.
 - `colab_folder`: Path of the folder where the output file will be saved.